nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `contact edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`

+Remarks:

 * Edits the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
   The index **must be a positive integer** 1, 2, 3, …​
+* `INDEX` must be within the range of the displayed list.
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
 * You can remove all the person’s tags by typing `/t` without specifying any tags after it.
-* Role is not editable!
+* `ROLE` is not editable!
+* All constraints from `contact add` command still stands with `contact edit` command.

 Examples: